 Digital Transformation and BPA

 Rapid digitalization has set favorable conditions for automation across industries.
 The research found that the digitalization that happened in the past few months is far greater than the digitalization that has occurred in the past 5 years.

 This change in schematics has led to an increased dependency on the digital medium. digitalization has its own set of benefits like increasing the effectiveness of the operations through agility and diversity.
 It also builds up the business’s resilience as it keeps the entire operations afloat during sensitive times.

 It also broke the stereotypes surrounding the remote or hybrid work models and has combined automation with other technologies like cloud services, Artificial Intelligence, Machine Learning, robotics, etc.

 Customer-centric business models have given rise to a new breed of market that keeps the brand experience at the core.
-The pressure to hold the ground in a highly competitive and dynamic market is forcing businesses to borrow from technological innovations to make up for their shortcomings.
+The pressure to hold their ground in a highly competitive and dynamic market is forcing businesses to borrow from technological innovations to make up for their shortcomings.
 There is even greater competition among the ones that provide high-quality business consulting services, which is kind of ironic if you think about it!
 Bottom line?
-The future of business is aligned towards technology, and Automation is at the top of this game.
+The future of business is aligned with technology, and Automation is at the top of this game.
 It is better to be late than skip the whole thing.